mdn/content/files/en-us/web/css/field-sizing/index.md

 - `content`
   - : Allows the element to adjust its size to fit its contents.
 - `fixed`
   - : Sets a fixed size for the element.
+This is the default value.

 ## Description